tystar86/python_exercises/Tasks/data_structures.md

 ```

 #24.
->Write a Python program to locate the left insertion point for a specified value in sorted order.
+>Write a function to locate the left insertion point for a specified value in sorted order.

 **Expected Output:**
 ```